10 Best Password Managers for Chrome in 2024: Top Deals

 Bottom Line

-LastPass offers a wide range of free features, a high level of security, and a user-friendly Chrome extension.
+LastPass offers a range of free features, a high level of security, and a user-friendly Chrome extension.
 The extension makes saving and editing logins simple, and it’s great at auto-filling even complex web forms.
 LastPass Free has unlimited password storage on either unlimited desktop or unlimited mobile devices and includes extra features like account recovery and password security analysis.
 LastPass Premium adds unlimited device usage, cloud storage, advanced MFA, dark web monitoring, and emergency access.
 There’s no money-back guarantee, but LastPass Free includes a 30-day free trial of LastPass Premium.

 Read the full LastPass review >